pushkar100/notes-clean-code-architecture/10-SOLID-principles.md

 JavaScript doesn't have interfaces so this principle doesn't apply as strictly as others.
 However, it's important and relevant even with JavaScript's lack of type system.

 ISP states that "Clients should not be forced to depend upon interfaces that they do not use."
-Interfaces are implicit contracts in JavaScript because of duck typing.
+Interfaces are implicit contracts in JavaScript because of **duck typing**.
+We don't have real interfaces via abstract classes

+**Interface**

+The word interface is used to define an abstract class that contains no data but defines properties and methods of a class.
+It is also often used to describe the public methods and properties of a class.

+**ISP example**

 A good example to look at that demonstrates this principle in JavaScript is for **classes that require large settings objects**. **Not requiring clients to setup huge amounts of options is beneficial**, because most of the time they won't need all of the settings.
 Making them **optional** helps prevent having a "fat interface".